Which place is cheaper, Myrtle Beach or Saint Simons?

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 Both Myrtle Beach and Saint Simons are popular destinations to visit in the summer with plenty of activities.
-Also, many travelers come to Myrtle Beach for the beaches and the family-friendly experiences.
+The beaches, the hiking, the small town charm, and the family-friendly experiences are the main draw to Saint Simons this time of year.
+Also, many travelers come to Myrtle Beach for the beaches, the city activities, and the family-friendly experiences.

 In July, Saint Simons is generally around the same temperature as Myrtle Beach.
-Temperatures in Saint Simons average around 82°F (28°C), and Myrtle Beach stays around 81°F (27°C).
+Daily temperatures in Saint Simons average around 82°F (28°C), and Myrtle Beach fluctuates around 81°F (27°C).

 It's quite sunny in Myrtle Beach.
 The sun comes out a lot this time of the year in Saint Simons.
 Saint Simons usually receives around the same amount of sunshine as Myrtle Beach during summer.
 Saint Simons gets 286 hours of sunny skies, while Myrtle Beach receives 283 hours of full sun in the summer.